-- Submission of an autobiographical statement of purpose, specifying objectives, and - experience or skills contributing to the decision to pursue graduate study in food science. - Two letters of recommendation from within the professional field of food science, indicating potential for graduate study.

-• An interview with the Program Director.
+- Submission of an autobiographical statement of purpose, specifying objectives, and experience or skills contributing to the decision to pursue graduate study in food science. - Two letters of recommendation from within the professional field of food science, indicating potential for graduate study. - An interview with the Program Director.

-Submit required materials to: Office for Graduate Admissions Mount Mary University 2900 North Menomonee River Parkway Milwaukee, WI 53222-4597 (414) 930-3049 mmu-gradinfo@mtmary.edu
+Office for Graduate Admissions Mount Mary University 2900 North Menomonee River Parkway Milwaukee, WI 53222-4597 (414) 930-3049 mmu-gradinfo@mtmary.edu